Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Abstract

 \section{Abstract}

-Recent literature has demonstrated the improved data discovery and delivery efficiency gained through applying the named data networking (NDN) to a variety of information-centric Internet of things (IoT) applications.
-However, from the data security perspective, the development of NDN-IoT raises several new authentication challenges.
-Particularly, NDN-IoT authentication requires per-packet-level signatures, thus imposing intolerably high computational and time costs on the resource-poor IoT end devices.
+Recent literature has demonstrated the improved data discovery and delivery efficiency gained through applying named data networking (NDN) to a variety of information-centric Internet of things (IoT) applications.
+However, from a data security perspective, the development of NDN-IoT raises several new authentication challenges.
+In particular, NDN-IoT authentication may require per-packet-level signatures, thus imposing intolerably high computational and time costs on the resource-poor IoT end devices.
 This paper proposes an effective solution by seamlessly integrating the lightweight and unforgeable physical-layer identity (PHY-ID) into the existing NDN signature scheme for the mobile edge computing (MEC)-enabled NDN-IoT networks.
-The PHY-ID generation exploits the inherent per-signal-level device-specific radio-frequency imperfections of IoT devices, including the in-phase/quadrature-phase imbalance, and thereby avoids adding any implementation complexity to the constrained IoT devices.
-We derive the offline maximum entropy-based quantization rule and propose an online two-step authentication scheme to improve the accuracy of the authentication decision-making.
+The PHY-ID generation exploits the inherent signal-level device-specific radio-frequency imperfections of IoT devices, including the in-phase/quadrature-phase imbalance, and thereby avoids adding any implementation complexity to the constrained IoT devices.
+We derive the offline maximum entropy-based quantization rule and propose an online two-step authentication scheme to improve the accuracy of the authentication decision making.
 Consequently, a cooperative MEC device can securely execute the costly signing task on behalf of the authenticated IoT device in an optimal manner.
-The evaluation results demonstrate 1) elevated authentication time efficiency, 2) robustness to several impersonation attacks including the replay attack and the computation-based spoofing attack, and 3) increased differentiation rate and correct authentication probability through applying our integration design in MEC-enabled NDN-IoT networks.
+The evaluation results demonstrate 1) elevated authentication time efficiency, 2) robustness to several impersonation attacks including the replay attack and the computation-based spoofing attack, and 3) increased differentiation rate and correct authentication probability by applying our integration design in MEC-enabled NDN-IoT networks.